 You’ll notice, of course, that this website is not set up to sell anything, nor is it set up to be interactive.
 It’s strictly informational.
 At least for now that’s how I prefer it.
 I’m just a banjo-pickin’ gal from Colorado.
 You understand.
 I’m content to kick back, enjoy the mountain scenery and be myself.

-Thanks for visiting Laura Misch’s webpage, and check in again from time to time for updates.
 Playboy, Playmate, and Miss February are registered trademarks of Playboy Enterprises Incorporated (PEI) registered in the United States Patent and Trademark Office.
 No copyright infringement intended or implied.
-All pictures and text on this site are copyrighted Laura Misch, 2013, unless otherwise noted.
+All pictures and text on this site are copyrighted Laura Misch, 2014, unless otherwise noted.
 All rights reserved.
 No portion of this website may be used in any other format, including print and electronic, without express written permission from the copyright owner.
 Violators will be prosecuted.
 This site is run strictly as an information site for the fans of Laura Misch and has no connection to Playboy Enterprises Incorporated